Top-rated local movers that handle Philadelphia to Seattle moves

 - Seattle’s population is about 54% less than Philadelphia.

-- Seattle's public transportation has a score of 8 out of 10 versus Philadelphia's higher score of 9.
+- Seattle’s public transportation score of 8 out of 10 is lower than Philadelphia’s score of 9.

 - With a score of 71 out of 100, Seattle is more bike-friendly than Philadelphia, which has a score of 67 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Seattle’s crime rate is lower than Philadelphia with a score of 58.88 compared to Philadelphia’s 66.09.
 This means that Seattle neighborhoods are safer than 58.88% of all U.S. neighborhoods, and Philadelphia neighborhoods are safer than 66.09%.